mrrosoff/Garage-UI/README.md

 ## Installation

-Clone the repository and run the [install script](install.sh).
-This will install the dependencies, build the app, and change your Raspberry Pi to auto update itself and auto launch to Garage-UI.
+Clone the repository and run the [install script](scripts/install.sh).
+This will install the dependencies, build the app, and change your Raspberry Pi to auto update itself and auto launch to Garage-UI. ⚠️ ***Make sure to run the script in the Garage-UI directory.***

 ## Environment Variables